 Vasilii L / Shutterstock

-The Baths of Caracalla are among Rome’s top attractions to visit on any list, not just a list of Ancient Roman ruins.
-Construction on this amazing complex of public baths began in 206 AD under the rule of Emperor Septimius Severus but wasn’t completed for another decade when Caracalla, his son, was the ruler.
+The Baths of Caracalla are among Rome’s top attractions on any list, not just a list of Ancient Roman ruins.
+Construction on this amazing complex of public baths began in 206 AD under the rule of Emperor Septimius Severus.
+Still, it wasn’t completed for another decade when Caracalla, his son, was the ruler.

-The massive network of baths was able to house thousands of people at once, making it one of the biggest bathhouses in the history of the world.
-Much of the ancient structure still stands today, making it wildly popular among tourists looking to get a glimpse into Ancient Rome’s history.
+The massive network of baths could house thousands of people at once, making it one of the biggest bathhouses in the world’s history.
+Much of the ancient structure still stands today, making it wildly popular among tourists looking to glimpse Ancient Rome’s history.

 Arch of Constantine